 Heroin addiction is difficult to treat and extremely dangerous.
 Many people who have a heroin addiction end up committing suicide, dying of overdose, or falling into financial ruin as their addiction progresses unchecked.
-For treatment help, call Drug Treatment Centers Danbury at (203) 885-1746.
+For treatment help finding treatment centers, call Drug Treatment Centers Danbury at (877) 804-1531.

 Heroin is an opiate derived from morphine compounds found in poppy seeds.
 It comes in a fine white or brown powder, or in a sticky black clumps known as "black tar heroin".
 It is usually injected or snorted.
 Heroin is a growing problem in the state of Connecticut, with nearly 200 deaths being attributed to heroin in 2013.

 Heroin addiction usually progresses from a more basic form of drug abuse - oftentimes the user first becomes familiar with opiates via a prescription medication, such as fentanyl, hydrocodone, or Oxycontin.
 These drugs bring on a powerful high and sense of calm, and some users begin seeking the drugs in order to self-medicate for stress, anxiety, or other underlying mental health disorders.

 Eventually, they form a tolerance, meaning they have to take more and more of the substance to achieve the same pleasurable effects.
 Their bodies develop a dependence on opiates to function, and they become severely agitated if deprived for too long.
 It is around the point where addiction has fully taken hold that the user makes the switch to injectable heroin.